Lemoncode/webpack-by-sample/version 4/03 environments/04 Production Configuration/README.md

 ```

-- As an optional configuration, we can go one over step and generate gzipped bundles.
-We need install [compression-webpack-plugin](https://github.com/webpack-contrib/compression-webpack-plugin):
+- Just as an optional extra step, we could generated the gzipped bundles (usually this is just handled by the web servers but is a good idea to generate this files in order to check the size).
+We need to install [compression-webpack-plugin](https://github.com/webpack-contrib/compression-webpack-plugin):

 ```
 npm install compression-webpack-plugin --save-dev
 ```

-- Updating `prod.webpack.config`:
+- Let's update `prod.webpack.config`:

 ### ./prod.webpack.config.js
 ```diff